-This subtype is used when a check issued by the committee has not been cashed, the committee no longer expects it to be cashed, or the check is returned for insufficient funds.
+This subtype is used when a check issued by the committee has not been cashed, the committee no longer expects it to be cashed, the check is returned for insufficient funds, or a stop payment is ordered on a check which was issued.
 This transaction subtype requires an "association" to the previously reported expenditure.
-See page 53 and the ORESTAR User's Manual: Transaction Filing for transaction association information.
+See page 58 and the ORESTAR User's Manual: Transaction Filing for transaction association information.